 - Urinating less often and in smaller amounts than usual –dark colored urine

 - The urine includes blood

 If the kidneys function is not regular, more fluid stay in your body and it may cause swelling.
 It usually shows on the face, hands, legs, ankles and feet.

 Fatigue and weakness

 Kidneys are responsible for producing a hormone called erythropoietin.
-It enables production of red blood cells.
-So, if there is not enough erythropoietin, red blood cells production drops and it results in anemia.
+It enables the production of red blood cells.
+So, if there are not enough erythropoietin, red blood cells production drops and it results in anemia.
 The cells don’t get the needed oxygen and you start to feel weak and tired.

 - Avoid Cadmium

 - Drink Herbal Teas– Juniper Berries; Horsetail; Goldenrod Blossoms; Burdock Root